-- yellowing of the skin and whites of the eyes, which is called jaundice
+- yellowing of the skin and whites of the eyes, called jaundice

 - low-grade fever

 For many years, there were only a few medications available to treat HCV, such as interferons and ribavirin.
 These medications often came with serious side effects, and they weren’t always effective.

 In the early 2000s, researchers began to develop more effective ways to cure HCV.

 Researchers began to develop drugs that could effectively target the particular genotype of HCV.
 A genotype is the particular strain of a virus.

 HCV strains include genotypes 1, 2, 3, 4, 5, and 6.
 Genotype 1 is the most common in the United States.

 These new drugs, called direct-acting antivirals (DAAs), can directly attack HCV and prevent the virus from replicating.
 DAAs are a major step forward in the ongoing effort to treat HCV.